Morea Eyalet: Creation of the eyalet, Venetian interlude and second Ottoman period

-The Morea Eyalet was re-established, headed by the Mora valesi, who until 1780 was a pasha of the first rank (with three horsetails) and held the title of vizier.
-After 1780 and until the Greek War of Independence, the province was headed by a muhassil.
-The pasha of the Morea was aided by a number of subordinate officials, including a Christian translator (dragoman), who was the senior Christian official of the province.
-The capital was first at Nauplia, but after 1786 at Tripolitza (Tr.
-Trabliçe).

 The Moreote Christians rose against the Ottomans with Russian aid during the so-called "Orlov Revolt" of 1770, but it was swiftly and brutally suppressed.
 As a result, the total population decreased during this time, while the proportion of the Muslim element in it increased.
 Nevertheless, the privileges granted to the Orthodox population with the Treaty of Kuchuk-Kainarji, especially the right to trade under the Russian flag, led to a considerable economic flowering of the local Greeks, which, coupled with the increased cultural contacts with Western Europe (Modern Greek Enlightenment) and the inspiring ideals of the French Revolution, laid the groundwork for the Greek War of Independence.

 During the Greek War of Independence, most of the peninsula fell to the Greek rebels in 1821–1822, but internal conflicts among the rebels and the arrival of Ibrahim Pasha of Egypt in 1825 almost extinguished the rebellion by 1826.
 The intervention of British, French and Russian naval troops in the Battle of Navarino forced the Ottoman and Egyptian troops to evacuate the Morea by 1 October 1828.
 Finally, Greece became independent from the Ottoman Empire with Treaty of Adrianople.

+Administration

+Central government

+During the second period of Ottoman rule, the eyalet was headed by the Mora valesi, who until 1780 was a pasha of the first rank (with three horsetails) and held the title of vizier.
+After 1780 and until the Greek War of Independence, the province was headed by a muhassil.
+The pasha of the Morea was aided by a number of subordinate officials, including a Christian translator (dragoman), who was the senior Christian official of the province.
+A provincial council, the 'Divan of the Morea' (Διβάνιον τοῦ Μορέως), advised the pasha.
+It was composed of two semi-annually elected primates, holding the unofficial rank of mora ayan (μοραγιάνης), two other primates, and the dragoman.
+In exceptional cases of major import, local notables were also called to attend its sessions.